Allan-CM/HeartInsights/README.md

 #### Hypothesis 2: Correlation between Age, Smoking Status, and Prevalent CHD
 The data was segmented into age groups to analyze the prevalence of CHD across different age groups.
 The analysis revealed trends in CHD prevalence based on age, suggesting potential correlations that warrant further investigation.

-# Section 2: This section focuses on analyzing the relationship between sex, cholesterol levels, and the prevalence of Coronary Heart Disease (CHD) across two periods: Period 1 and Period 3.
-The analysis aims to understand how these factors correlate with the prevalence of CHD in a population.
+# Section 2: This section examines the relationship between sex, cholesterol levels, and CHD prevalence in two periods, aiming to understand their correlation with CHD incidence.

 # Data Preparation
 ## Initial Data Loading and Filtering